rohan-g0re/Leetcode/Neetcode/Trees/3_check_if_balanced_tree.md

         if (abs(left - right) > 1) return false;

         // STEP 2: IF YOU YOURSELF ARE GOOD THEN CHECK FOR YOUR CHILDREN AS WELL

-        bool check_left = isBa
+// THIS IS VERY IMPORTANT AS THIS IS THE WAY WE MAKE SURE THAT WE CHECK RECURSIVELY FOR ALL THE CHILDREN NODES

-        lanced(root -> left);
+        bool check_left = isBalanced(root -> left);
         bool check_right = isBalanced(root -> right);

         return ( check_left && check_right );